-Bingjie Yan
+Bingjie YAN

-I am a final-year master's student majoring in Computer Science @Institute of Computing Technology, Chinese Academy of Sciences, under the supervision of Prof. Yiqiang Chen and Prof. Xinlong Jiang.
-Before that, I received my B. Eng. degree in Software Engineering from @Hainan University.
+I am a first-year Ph.D. student at School of Optometry, Hong Kong Polytechnic University, supervised by Prof. Danli SHI and co-supervised by Prof. Mingguang HE.
+Before that, I received my M.Eng. degree in Electronic Information from Institute of Computing Technology, Chinese Academy of Sciences, under the supervision of Prof. Yiqiang CHEN and Prof. Xinlong JIANG, and my B.Eng. degree in Software Engineering from Hainan University.

 Research Interests: